stepangordeev/stepangordeev.github.io/_pages/about.md

 I am interested in macroeconomics, economic development, and growth.

-I will be on the 2021/22 Job Market.
+I will be joining the University of Connecticut as a Postdoctoral Researcher in August 2022.